lightscalar/pyro/README.md

 By declaring `User.has_many(BlogPost)` we require that a user instance be passed into the `new` or `create` method when we are creating a `BlogPost`.
-That declaration sets into motion a bunch of machinery, however, that let's us access related objects just as you'd expect:
+That declaration sets into motion a bunch of machinery that let's us access related objects just as you'd expect:

 ```python
 blog_post_one.user      # returns the parent user object!